cloud-elements/devportal/docs/elements/greatplains/greatplains-create-instance.md

 ### Step 1.
 Create an Instance

-To provision your Microsoft Dynamics Great Plains Element, use the /instances API.
+To provision your Microsoft Dynamics Great Plains Your_mom, use the /instances API.

 Below is an example of the provisioning API call.